-For Vanessa Tantalo, a Brampton, Ont.-based interior designer, the days and weeks after giving birth to her son via an unplanned Cesarean section were…not fun.
+For Vanessa Tantalo, a Brampton, Ontario-based interior designer, the days and weeks after giving birth to her son via an unplanned Cesarean section were…not fun.
 In addition to feeling disappointed that she wasn’t able to have a traditional delivery, Tantalo was in a lot of discomfort and felt isolated.

-Aly Tyghter, a nutrition expert in Brampton, Ont., had a similarly negative experience when she delivered her daughter via unplanned C-section in 2013.
+Aly Tyghter, a nutrition expert in Brampton, Ontario, had a similarly negative experience when she delivered her daughter via unplanned C-section in 2013.
 “My recovery was awful,” she says.
 “I didn't have any complications, but I just wasn't fully prepared for how difficult it would be to function with a scar across my pelvis.”
 Tyghter also found breastfeeding difficult because she couldn’t twist to get the baby out of her bassinet, or lift her easily.
 “Even walking was hard.”

 After a steady decline from the mid-80s to the mid-90s, there’s been a rise in the rate of C-sections in Canada, from 19 percent of all births in 1997 to 27.5 percent in 2014 and if you live in some provinces, the rate is even higher: as of 2014, 30 percent of births in PEI are C-sections, as are almost 34 percent in BC.

 Both Tantalo and Tyghter say their experiences would have been better if they’d known what to expect.
 If you’re planning on delivering via C-section (and even if you’re not), here’s what you need to know to make your recovery easier.Regina Burganova/ Getty Images

 Nathalie Pambrun, a midwife in Winnipeg, recommends preparing a “comfortable nest” for when you come home from the hospital.
 It could include diapering supplies, snacks, water, a breastfeeding pillow—and a phone within easy reach.

 When you’re packing your hospital bag (here's what to put in your suitcase if you're having a C-section), consider adding cranberry juice to reduce the risk of a catheter-induced UTI, as well as chewing gum or molasses, which Pambrun says can help restore bowel function faster.

 You may also want to stock up on some high-waisted underwear.
 “Doctors make the scar low enough that an underwear line hides it, but what they don't tell you is that it is exactly at your underwear line if you're not wearing granny panties!” says Tyghter.

 After a C-section, you’ll probably have to stay in the hospital for three days and, even when you’re released, you’ll need to take it easy.
 For most moms, it will take four to six weeks to make a full recovery.
-Here’s what to expect during that time:

 The day right after your surgery, you’ll be encouraged to walk around within the first 12 hours after delivery to help relieve gas buildup in the abdomen, and to eat something light as soon as you feel able.Thanasis Zovoilis/ Getty Images

 2 days later: By now, you’ll be able to shower as usual.
 Your bowel movements may not be regular right after surgery, which is very common and the reason doctors often recommend trying a stool softener.
 Eating fibre-rich foods and drinking lots of water will also help.

 3 days later: It often takes longer for your milk to come in after a C-section than after a traditional delivery, especially if you weren’t labouring before surgery, but your mature milk should be in by about day three or four (prior to this, the baby will get colostrum).Tetiana Mandziuk/ Getty Images

 1 week later: You’ll probably be feeling better physically, but it’s important not to overdo it.
 Remember not to lift anything heavier than your baby.
 And that the old adage about sleeping when the baby sleeps is worth following—getting enough rest is essential to healing.